 Thought: This is the primary abnormality in delusional disorder.
 The delusions are not bizarre and are clear as well as systematic for example a cheating spouse, persecutory delusions.
 It is essential to check the patient's belief before concluding it to be a delusion.
-Some patients are verbose and circumstantial when describing their delusion.
+Some patients are verbose and circumstantial when describing their delusions.
 Bizarre delusions more likely correlate with schizophrenia.

-Cognition: Memory and cognition are usually intact, and patients are oriented unless there is a specific delusion about person, place or time.
+Cognition: Memory and cognition are usually intact, and patients are oriented unless there is a specific delusion about person, place, or time.

 Insight and judgment: Most commonly patients have no insight regarding their delusion.
 Judgment is assessable by a history of past behavior and future plan.

-Although there is no set of labs required for delusional disorder like most other psychiatric disorders.
+Although there is no set of labs required for a delusional disorder like most other psychiatric disorders.
 Imaging or laboratory tests should be considered to rule out any organic causes.
 Substance-induced conditions should be ruled out by getting a urine drug screen.
 After an organic cause is ruled out a clinical exam should be completed.
 A clinician would do an assessment and ask further questions about their delusions.
-During the assessment a complete mental status exam should be done.
-Interviewing family members and friends should be considered because they can provide further details about the delusions and more importantly a time line of the presenting symptoms.
+During the assessment, a complete mental status exam should be done.
+Interviewing family members and friends should be considered because they can provide further details about the delusions and more importantly a timeline of the presenting symptoms.

 Treatment / Management